Python Requests Library (Examples and Video)

 How to Send Post Requests in Python

-To send POST requests in Python, use the post() method.
+To send POST requests in Python, use the post() function.
 Add the URL and a dictionary representation of the data to be published to the data parameter.

 import requests